-REMINDER: Phase 1 protocols prohibit in-person commercial brokerage services and in-person activities related to unimproved real property.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit in-person commercial brokerage services and in-person activities related to unimproved real property (residential or commercial).

 Can real estate firms re-open their offices in Phase 1.5 and Phase 2?
-(Revised June 05, 2020)

 Yes.
 Real estate firms can re-open offices located in Phase 1.5 and Phase 2 counties in a limited fashion, so long as the firm adheres to the many required protocols, including requirements for professional service offices.

 Note that there are additional restrictions for office re-openings in Phase 1.5 counties.

-Washington Realtors and Northwest MLS have developed resources that firms can use to safely reopen their offices in compliance with the required safety protocols.
+Washington Realtors and Northwest MLS have developed resources that firms can use to safely re-open their offices in compliance with the required safety protocols.
 Of course, firms are not required to re-open and some may choose to delay re-opening until a later date.
 Firms may also choose to develop their own resources and plans to comply with the Governor's requirements.
 Note that future phases of the Governor's plan (e.g. Phase 3) will likely have similar requirements for offices to open.